nathenharvey/conference-call-backgrounds/README.md

 ## Want to attend?

 Interested in joining our next remote-firendly happy hour?

-Follow [@nathenharvey](https://twitter.com/nathenharvey) and watch for an announcement or send a DM to [@nathenharvey](https://twitter.com/nathenharvey) asking to be added to the next calendar invite.
+Send a DM to [@nathenharvey](https://twitter.com/nathenharvey) asking to be added to the next calendar invite.

+OR

 Email [Nathen Harvey](mailto:nathen.harvey@gmail.com?Subject=Distributed-Happy-Hour) asking for a calendar invite with details of the event.